Kristina01111000/Drws_site/README.md

 	- see if i can stop the excel sheet at row 70
 	- put the explanation into the excel sheet in a comment in column b
 	- have scorecard open in new tab
-- different picture of him for front page?
+- different picture of him for front page? - torso or body shot
 - does he have the front page video -> still working on it
 - on scorecard page bold the italicized stuff, keep the italicized
 - changed code to "dr.w patient", left patient